Lego Scooby-Doo! Knight Time Terror

 Lego Scooby-Doo: Knight Time Terror (also known as Scooby-Doo!
 Knight Time Terror) is a movie special in Lego animation, based upon the Scooby-Doo Saturday morning cartoons.
 It was created to promote the new Scooby-Doo Lego sets, which aired on Cartoon Network on November 25, 2015.

 Plot

-The gang visits Grimsley Manor, where they have to solve the mystery of a Black Knight who has come to life.
+Mystery Inc. is called to investigate a haunted mansion, where a Black Knight terrorizes anyone who approaches in search of treasure, hidden by the owner many years ago.
+They must overcome many traps and dangers, but once again Scooby and his friends prove up to the task.